The supreme body of the EAG is the Plenary meeting of the authorized representatives of EAG member states, which is held, as a rule, twice a year.

 Working Group on Typologies and Combating Financing of Terrorism and Crime (WGTYP)

-- Studying the expertise and compiling counter ML and TF practices.
-Examining case studies, concepts and research reports, preparing of recommendations on the further use;
+- Studying the expertise and compiling counter ML/TF/PF practices.
+Examining case studies, concepts and research reports, preparing of recommendations on the further use.

-- Developing recommendations on improvement of counter ML and TF mechanisms.to propose the order of their further effective use;
+- Developing recommendations on improvement of counter ML, TF and PF mechanisms to propose the order of their further effective use.

-- Cooperating with FATF, FATF-style regional bodies, observers and other international organizations on matters relating to the activities of the working group;
+- Participating in the cooperation with FATF, FATF-style regional bodies, observers and other international organizations on matters relating to the activities of the working group.

-- Ensuring on cooperation with competent authorities of EAG Member states, private sector and experts community when performing the goals of the working group;
+- Ensuring on cooperation with EAG Member states and experts community when performing the goals of the working group.

-- By the decision of the EAG Plenary conduct other studies on most dangerous types of criminal activity, typical to the Eurasian region.
+- By the decision of the EAG Plenary conduct other studies and develop guidelines and other documents on the most relevant ML/TF/PF issues, typical to the Eurasian region.

 Working Group on Technical Assistance (WGTA)

-- Interact with other concerned states and international bodies in order to coordinate TA provision to the EAG member states;
+- Cooperating with other interested states and international organizations in order to coordinate the provision of technical assistance to the Member States;

 At the Inaugural conference on October 6, 2004 the EAG founding members agreed to set up the EAG Secretariat.